RamiALBASHA/crop_irradiance/doc/absorbed_sunlit_shaded.rst

     :math:`I_{scattered} \ [W \cdot m^{-2}_{leaf}]` is leaf-scattered irradiance.

-You may have noticed in :numref:`absorption_sunlit_shaded_irradiance_terms` that the size of the scattered yellow arrows changes with leaf orientation.
+You may have noticed in :numref:`absorption_sunlit_shaded_irradiance_terms` that the size of the yellow arrows changes with leaf orientation.
 I tried by doing so to illustrate how leaf orientation affects its scattering to the incident irradiance and by that, to indicate that also the quantity of the direct irradiance absorbed by a given leaf depends on the angle between that leaf and the solar beam.
-That is, in order to calculate irradiance absorption by sunlit and shaded we need to know the solar position.
-**Consequently, calculations must be performed on infra-daily (typically hourly) basis.**

-Ok, so how much irradiance is absorbed depends on the angle between the leaves and the sun, but how?!
-The answer is through "extinction coefficients"!
-For instance, the higher the sun is in the sky, the more likely for solar beam to reach deeper leaves inside the canopy.
-Furthermore, the more uniformly distributed leaf angles are, the more irradiance they are likely to intercept irradiance.
+For instance, the higher the sun is in the sky (**time-dependent**), the more likely for solar beam to reach deeper leaves inside the canopy.
+Furthermore, the more uniformly distributed leaf angles are (**structure-dependent**), the more irradiance they are likely to intercept irradiance.
+This interplay between the solar position and leaf angles is captured through the extinction coefficient of the direct irradiance as we will see below (extinction_and_reflectance_coefficients_).

 Generally, it is assumed that leaf angles through the canopy follow a uniform distribution. **This means that if we took all leaves and organized them on a surface, this surface will be a hemisphere.** The consequence of this assumption is that the surface of leaves that intercepts the incoming irradiance will remain the same independently from the incident